Detectors

 ---|---|

-Band index | The field displays the indices of the zones associated with this DT |
+Lane index | Indexes of bands associated with this detector |

-Band type | Changeable parameter, lane type from the road editor |
+Lane type | The type of lane from the road editor |

-Counting lines | The field displays the number of counting lines |
+Counting lines | Number of counting lines |

-Direction | The field displays the direction of the detector stripes |
+Direction | The direction of the detector bands |

-Splines | The field displays the number of points for bending the road |
+Splines | Number of points for bending the road |

-Strip length, m | The field displays the length of the DT strip in meters |
+Lane length, m | Detector lane length in meters |

-Here the Installation Options page options
+Here the Installation Parameters

 Field name | Field description |